-- Certain equipment and medical supplies are covered under Pharmacy and Medications Benefits at BCBSAZ's sole discretion. - Coverage is limited to one breast pump with breast-pump supplies per member, per calendar year, per Health Resources and Services Administration guidelines (see Preventive Services).
-This limit does not apply to claims submitted with a primary behavioral health diagnosis. - Coverage is limited to one unit or one pair of prosthetic appliances and orthotics per member, per calendar year.
-This limit does not apply to claims submitted with a primary behavioral health diagnosis. - Benefits are limited to the allowed amount for the DME item or medical supply base model.
+- Certain equipment and medical supplies are covered under Pharmacy and Medications Benefits at BCBSAZ's sole discretion. - Coverage is limited to one breast pump with breast-pump supplies per member, per calendar year.
+This limit does not apply to claims submitted with a primary behavioral health diagnosis. - Coverage is limited to one unit or one pair of prosthetic appliances and orthotics per member, per calendar year - Benefits are limited to the allowed amount for the DME item or medical supply base model.
 BCBSAZ determines what is covered as the base model.
 Deluxe or upgraded DME items or medical supplies may be eligible for coverage based upon BCBSAZ medical necessity criteria.